SimonHegele/MapSampler/README.md

    The temporary directory is removed even if the run fails.
 (Exception: KeyboardInterrupt)

 The use of single-threaded Minimap2 brings the huge advantage, that the memory footprint of the filtering step is independent on the size of the query file(s) and the time required for the filtering also only scales linear with the size of the query file(s).
 This allows to efficiently process arbitrarily large query file(s).
 On the downside, in the mapping step each thread has to load the Minimap2 index separately.
 Depending on the size of the reference file the MapSampler should therefore only be used with a limited number of threads as it might fail otherwise.

+Because of the splitting of the splitting query file(s) with Seqtk, MapSampler parallelizes reading from and writing to intermidiate files, making it faster for large queries than using the typical approach using samtools.

 ## Limitations / Issues